Deconversion is the process of losing one’s religious belief or faith. More than that, it is an awakening into acceptance of reality on its own terms.

 - You are not broken, you are human

 - Book review: Doubt: A History

 Tell your story!

-I am beginning to do Deconversion Anonymous interviews.
+On the podcast I do Deconversion Anonymous interviews.
 Where regular people who are in the middle of or long since past deconversion can tell their stories.
-These interviews can either be private or published as an upcoming podcast.
+These interviews can either be private or published on the podcast.
 Contact me if you are interested in being interviewed.